-Welcome to the website for Old Goshenhoppen Reformed Church of Woxall, PA.
+Welcome to the website for Old Goshenhoppen Reformed Church of Harleysville, PA.

 As pioneers moved out of Philadelphia in the early 1700’s, they established a settlement at a place they called Old Goshenhoppen.
 The origin of this name probably has its roots in the Indian chief called Shakahoppa who controlled much of the land along the Perkiomen Creek.
 The early settlers apparently Germanicized his name, and Shakahoppa’s region became the Goshenhoppen region.
 Our area, being closer to Philadelphia, was settled earlier, so it was called Old Goshenhoppen; the area around East Greenville was settled later and called New Goshenhoppen.